the-real-tokai/serialecho/README.md

 Binary Downloads
 ----------------

-This is a source code archive, but ready-built binaries for the above mentioned operation systems can be downloaded at https://tokai.binaryriot.org/public/
+This is a source code archive, but ready-built binaries for the above mentioned operating systems can be downloaded at https://tokai.binaryriot.org/public/